francisc0garcia/education_robotics/docs/source/installation.rst

 In order to use this project, we must install first ROS (tested on Jade and kinectic), then compile the project and finally run some simulations and tests.

+you can choose between two options:

+- Use virtual machine which has already everything ready (windows users)
+- Install ROS and dependencies in your owm ubuntu computer

+Prepare virtual machine
+^^^^^^^^^^^^^^^^^^^^^^^

+- Download virtual machine from: xxxxxxxxxxxxxxxxxxxxxxxxxxxxxx (TODO: update link)

+- Install VMware player (free for non-commercial application) from: http://www.vmware.com/products/player/playerpro-evaluation.html

+- uncompress virtual machine and open it using VMware workstation player

+- Please disable 3D acceleration graphics, it is not supported by gazebo simulator

+- the user is : **ubuntu** and password: **ubuntu2016**

+If you have an ubuntu PC and want to install the project locally, please follow the next tutorial:

 Install ROS and dependencies
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^